BentoBoxWorld/Converter/README.md

 ## Conversion
 Note: No changes are made to the ASkyBlock world except by the server upgrading to the latest version.
 You will use the same world as you did before with BSkyBlock after conversion.

 If your current server runs on 1.12.2 then you must upgrade your server to 1.13.2 at least.
+Currently, 1.14.4 is out so you can jump to that version if you like.

 **Steps**